stephencweiss/stephencharlesweiss.com/content/blog/2019-06-03/storybook-and-static-images.md

 ))
 ```

-Unfortunately, when I ran `npm run storybook` I was greeted by several Webpack errors which meant that the whole storybook wouldn’t load.
+Unfortunately, when I ran `npm run storybook` I was greeted by several Webpack errors which meant that the whole storybook wouldn't load.

 ```
 ERROR in ./src/assets/remineFavicon.ico 1:0